Hello, my name is Miss Smith. I am a Year 5 teacher (class 5S) and I am responsible for your child’s education for the next academic year.

 - Identify 3D shapes including cubes and cuboids from 2D representations.

-- Explain some of the
+- Be explaining some of the effect of gravity.

 - Be learning how Google selects web pages in search results.